CorporateFounder/unitedStates_final/documentationEng/documentationEng.md

    The Board of Shareholders may participate in the voting of laws, but then their votes will be counted as Independent members (details are described in ONE_VOTE).

-3. And the last group is the leader factions, the leader factions consist of 200 accounts and are elected in the same way as the Board of Directors, but their votes are equal to shares.
+3. And the last group is the leader factions, the leader factions consist of 200 bills and 200 bills are elected, which received the most votes (VOTE_STOCK).
+But their votes are equal to shares.
 Example if the Leading Faction received 23% of the votes from 200 participants, then its vote is 23%.
    So, every time a faction votes for a law, we go through the same procedure as for the others.
 Namely, we summarize separately all YES and NO and subtract from YES - NO and the result should be more than 15%.
 Example one faction gave 23% FOR, and the other 13% against, thus the rating will be 10% < 15% which does not allow the adoption of the law.

-For all participants, only votes from which no more than four years have passed are taken into account.
+For all participants, only votes from which no more than one year has passed are taken into account.
 Votes dynamically change with each block taking into account how many shares are held by independent participants or retains or officials of their positions.
 A law is valid if it more than 1 vote from Independents and 15% from factions.

 There is no halving (reduction in production) in this system, but the total number of coins does not increase, since every six months from all accounts
-0.1% of digital dollars and 0.2% of digital shares are burned.
+0.2% of digital dollars and 0.4% of digital shares are burned.

 ## CONTENT
 - [short description](../documentationEng/preambleEng.md)